Mrityunjay243/dollar_bot/README.md

 3. BotFather will now confirm the creation of your bot and provide a TOKEN to access the HTTP API - copy and save this token for future use.

-4. In the repo directory (where you cloned it), run these commands to (i) grant execution access to a bash script, and (ii) execute that bash script to run the Telegram Bot:
+4. In the repo directory (where you cloned it), run these commands to (i) grant execution access to a bash script, and (ii) execute that bash script to run the Telegram Bot (make sure that you use a UNIX based CLI to run the shell files):
 ```
-   chmod a+x run.sh
+   chmod a+x run_tele.sh
-   ./run.sh
+   ./run_tele.sh
 ```

 (OR)